Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/a-first-look-at-react-query.md

 }
 ```

-Instead of this div, we want to render a list of Pokemon that the user can then click on.
+Instead of this div, we want to render a list of Pokemon that the user can click on.

 We'll use a state that will contain the Pokemon that was clicked, so let's start by modifying our code to look like that.